Monday, November 21, 2016

 Ka'ena Point Trail Hike

-Trevor and Ku'uipo went to Ka'ena Point Hiking Trail.
+Trevor and Kyong-Mi went to Ka'ena Point Hiking Trail.

 The trailhead begins on a dirt road where Farrington Highway comes to a complete stop.
 There is a makeshift parking lot and signs that mention not to leave valuables in the vehicle and to lock your car.